 Choosing braces is an important step towards a lifetime of orthodontic health.
 They are an incredible gift to give your child, because a straight smile will last throughout adolescence and adulthood.
 Parents usually have a lot of questions about getting braces for kids, including when the treatment should start.
 How old should your children be when they get braces?
 At Central Texas .in Austin, TX, we can provide answers to this and many more questions.

 Why Do Children Need Braces in the First Place?

-There is a common misunderstanding that children don’t need braces until they lose all of their baby teeth.
+There is a common misunderstanding that braces for kids are not necessary until they lose all of their baby teeth.
 If a tooth is going to fall out, it doesn’t matter if it is crooked or straight, right?
 Actually, this assumption is wrong.
 Baby teeth create paths that guide the adult teeth into position.
 Straighter teeth in children result in a healthier situation later on.

 Early treatment is the term for the phase of care children can receive when they still have some baby teeth.
 Opting for it can target your child’s orthodontic issues when the mouth is still mailable and alignment issues are easy to fix.
 Getting the right care early can save you money and prevent your child from experiencing a lot of discomfort later in life.
 It can also provide immediate relief to any problems your child is currently experiencing with his or her teeth.
 These could include difficulty chewing, speech impediments, and headaches.